robinmetral/website/pages/notes/weeknote-1-first-crag-climb.md

 ## Reading

 Graphic novels from the library (still very excited that we're able to borrow these).
-Noteworthy: **La maison de la plage** by Séverine Vidal and Víctor L. Pinel, **Et si l'amour c'était d'aimer** by Fabcaro (unintentional reread, short and completely worth it), and **Portugal** by Pedrosa (completely intentional reread, Pedrosa is certainly one of my favorite graphic novel authors out there).
+Noteworthy: **La maison de la plage** by Séverine Vidal and Víctor L. Pinel, **Le goût du chlore** by Bastien Vivès, **Et si l'amour c'était d'aimer** by Fabcaro (unintentional reread, short and completely worth it), and **Portugal** by Pedrosa (completely intentional reread, Pedrosa is certainly one of my favorite graphic novel authors out there).